 ENFP – The Campaigner

-ENFPs may use isolation as a chance to explore their passions and interests.
-They often engage in creative projects or connect with others through social media.
-Their enthusiasm for life helps them find joy, even in solitude.
+ENFPs approach isolation as a chance to explore their passions and inner creativity.
+They often channel their boundless energy into creative projects, personal development, or connecting with others through social media and virtual communities.

 ENTP – The Debater